Hino Tomiko: Ōnin War

 In 1460, Yoshimasa decided to abdicate his position as Shogun.
 However, since Tomiko had not given birth to an heir, Yoshimasa convinced his younger brother Ashikaga Yoshimi to succeed him, first in office and then gradually claiming the title of Shogun.
-Tomiko was against it, although at the time she had no influence to contest Yoshimi's appointment, she stood at war with the shogunate officers and decided to rule until the birth of an heir.
-When she gave birth to the future Ashikaga Yoshihisa made her the mother of the future shogun.
+Tomiko was against it, although at the time she had no influence to contest Yoshimi's appointment.
+She stood at war with the shogunate officers until she gave birth to the future Ashikaga Yoshihisa, becoming the mother of the future shogun.
 Tomiko went looking for military support to make sure the next successor was from her family lineage.
 She got support from the Ouchi, Hatakeyama, Shiba and others clans.

-With her standing in the Hino family, and backed by Yamana Sozen, two clans developed in the capital, Hosokawa clan supporting the newly appointed Shogun, Yoshimi, and the Yamana clan the succession of Yoshihisa.
-Thus, this desire of Tomiko to place her son in line for the succession led to the Ōnin War.
+With her standing in the Hino family, and backed by Yamana Sozen, two factions developed in the capital, the Hosokawa clan, who supported the newly appointed Shogun, Yoshimi, and the Yamana clan, who supported the succession of Yoshihisa.
+Thus, Tomiko's desire to place her son in line for the succession is said to have led to the Ōnin War.

+Tomiko supported the Eastern Army led by Hosokawa Katsumoto.
+She lent large sums of money to daimyos on both sides, accumulating a fortune estimated at 60 billion yen in today's value.
+Around 1471, rumors spread about a secret affair between Tomiko and Emperor Go-Tsuchimikado, who was taking refuge in the Muromachi Tei.
+This contributed to the deterioration of her relationship with Yoshimasa.

+In 1473, after the deaths of Yamana Sozen and Hosokawa Katsumoto, and Yoshimasa's retirement, Tomiko effectively became the leader of the shogunate.